Rankarusu/ConBingo3/README.md

 Because me and a few friends of mine always play some kind of convention bingo with a sheet we pull from google images every time in the last minute, I decided to make our lives a little easier and take the opportunity to learn something new by creating this app.

 This is already the third iteration this application is going through.
 While the [first one](https://github.com/Rankarusu/ConventionBingo) used only vanilla JS and SCSS, I tried to build this with [Vue and Ionic](https://github.com/Rankarusu/ConBingo2), but I was so disappointed by the performance that I decided to go with a more native approach this time.
-Because I need to learn React for work soon anyway, React Native was the obvious choice this time.
+Because I needed to learn React for work soon anyway, React Native was the obvious choice this time.

+I switched from a bare workflow to using expo because I could not get react-native-web to work otherwise.
+I wanted a web version because Apple developer licenses are hilariously expensive.
+This way iOS users can still use this app without me having to maintain two codebases.
+I'm still no the greatest fan of expo itself and try to rely on their (build) tooling as little as possible.

 <div align="center">
  <img height="50" src="https://user-images.githubusercontent.com/25181517/183890598-19a0ac2d-e88a-4005-a8df-1ee36782fde1.png" alt="TypeScript" title="TypeScript" />